 - Consider sleeping with an eyemask and earplugs.
 I have used both for a couple of years and appreciate the benefits.
 I fall asleep much more quickly.
-According to the upband by Jawbone, while wearing the mask and earplugs, my sleep was also much deeper.
 The more deep sleep you have, the more efficiently your body can produce melatonin.
 Melatonin has also been shown to slow down the aging process (huffingtonpost.com).
 If a mask and earbuds sound too extreme (I admit, I’m a fitness-experiment-nerd), consider using white noise.

 - Years ago I babysat for a girl who had a white noise machine.
 Recently, the sounds outside my bedroom window were louder than usual and it crossed my mind that I need to get one of those machines!
 Then I realized “hey I bet there’s an app for that!”
 Sure enough.
 I have downloaded an app called White Noise, which has sounds varying from white noise (surprise, surprise) to pink noise to light rain with birds and even sounds replicating a clothes dryer.